AmirHossein812002/DM-Docs/src/phase-3.md

 ## Genre-Based Clustering

-This analysis categorizes movies into clusters based on genre characteristics.
-By applying KMeans clustering on the genre data, movies with similar themes and genres are grouped together, allowing for insights into common genre patterns within the dataset.
+This analysis groups movies into clusters based on genre characteristics using KMeans clustering.
+Each cluster represents movies with similar themes, allowing insights into common genre patterns.

 ### Clustered Genre Distributions Table